 We must set the term of the regulatory period for which prices will apply.
-We propose to set a term for Western Water's regulatory period from 1 July 2018 to 30 June 2020.
+The term for Western Water's regulatory period is from 1 July 2018 to 30 June 2020.

 3.3.
 Customer engagement

 The WIRO requires us to set out our expectations regarding customer consultation by Western Water in developing its price submission.